DWW256/distracting-websites/README.md

 # distracting-websites
 A list of ALL the distracting websites.
-Now blocking **727** separate web pages!
+Now blocking **728** distinct websites!

 This repository contains a list of distracting websites, primarily for use in the LeechBlock NG extension available for most major browsers.

 My goal is to collect a list of every distracting website on the internet, with the important exception of [hmpg.net](http://hmpg.net).
 Go visit it if you haven't already.

 The internet should be a boring place where you go to do work, not a place where you go to waste time!
 If you're going to do fun things on the internet, you should try to do them with other people so that you're more accountable for your time and don't regret how you've used it later on.

+That said, a lot of the sites in this list are legitimately useful!
+I highly recommend setting a delay timer before accessing them, rather than blocking them outright.
+I find it especially effective to set the delay timer to activate for *every* page loaded on these sites, rather than just the first one you visit.

 Note that my putting a website in the list does not have any bearing on the approval of the website.
 News websites in the list may be almost completely factual or almost completely fact-free.
 Some of these websites I have never used; some I use way too much.
 But I recognize that many websites can be borderline addictive, even ones I haven't checked out.